LARP: Learner-Agnostic Robust Data Prefiltering: Proofs of theoretical results

 \subsection{Proof and discussion of \cref{lemma:lowerbound}}

-We first restate and prove \cref{lemma:lowerbound}. \begingroup \thetheorem{\ref{lemma:lowerbound}} \begin{lemma} There is an instance of LARP with specified $\mathcal{D}_{\theta} = Ber(1 / 2)$ and fixed $\mathcal{L}$ such that: 1) there exists a prefiltering with $\min_{l \in \mathcal{L}} R_l = \mathcal{O}(\epsilon^2)$, but 2) for all prefiltering procedures, $R_{agn} = \Omega(1)$. \end{lemma} \endgroup \begin{proof} Recall that the prefiltering procedure aims to minimize the loss presented in \cref{eq:loss}.
+We first restate and prove \cref{lemma:lowerbound}. \begingroup \thetheorem{\ref{lemma:lowerbound}} \begin{proposition} There is an instance of LARP with specified $\mathcal{D}_{\theta}$ and fixed $\mathcal{L}$ such that: 1) there exists a prefiltering with $\min_{l \in \mathcal{L}} R_l = \mathcal{O}(\epsilon^2)$, but 2) for all prefiltering procedures, $R_{agn} = \Omega(1)$. \end{proposition} \endgroup \begin{proof} Recall that the prefiltering procedure aims to minimize the loss presented in \cref{eq:loss}.
 Note that for a finite sample size the prefiltering procedure induces a distribution on the filtered dataset.
-By letting the sample size size go to infinity, this will lead to a limit distribution, which we will denote as $F(P'_{\theta})$.
+By letting the sample size go to infinity, this will lead to a limit distribution, which we will denote as $F(P'_{\theta})$.
 We will refer to this limit regime as ``infinite sample size''.
 We show an example that has high risk even in the infinite sample size regime.

-Assume that the target distribution is $Ber(\theta)$, where either $\theta = (1-\epsilon) / 2$ or $\theta = (1+\epsilon) / 2$, where $\epsilon$ is the contamination ratio.
+Assume that the target distribution is $Ber(\theta)$, where either $\theta = (1-\epsilon) / 2$ or $\theta = (1+\epsilon) / 2$, where $\epsilon$ is the contamination rate.
 Furthermore, assume that the contamination is such that the contaminated distribution is $P'_{\theta} = Ber(1 / 2)$.
 Finally, assume that the downstream learners are Huber estimators with parameters $\delta=0, \delta=1/4, \delta=2$.
-The first one corresponds to mean absolute loss minimizer, the last one corresponds to the mean\footnote{Due to the support of the particular distributions, each datapoint will be considered with square loss when $\delta=2$.}, and the middle one corresponds to some intermediate estimator.
+The first one corresponds to the mean absolute loss minimizer, the last one corresponds to the mean\footnote{Due to the support of the particular distributions, each data point will be considered with squared loss when $\delta=2$.}, and the middle one corresponds to some intermediate estimator.
 Let us denote the corresponding estimates by $\hat{\theta}_{0}, \hat{\theta}_{1 / 4}$ and $\hat{\theta}_{2}$ respectively.
-This instance of the framework is presented in \cref{fig:lower_bound}. \afterpage{ } Then, any prefiltering procedure $F$ receives the contaminated distribution $P'_{\theta}$ and maps it to a distribution $F(P'_{\theta})$.
-Moreover, since the procedure is only allowed to filter points, the probability mass function $p'$ of $P'_{\theta}$ must be absolutely continuous w.r.t. the probability mass function $p$ of $P_{\theta}$.
-In particular, this means that $P'_{\theta}$ is also Bernoulli distributed with some parameter $p_1$.
-We can describe each possible $F$ with the parameter $p_1 \in [0,1]$ in the prefiltered distribution.
-Then, we can explicitly calculate the values of the estimators as a function of $p_1$.
-In particular, if $p_1 > 1 / 2$, then
+This instance of the framework is presented in \cref{fig:lower_bound}.